Climate

 In 2009, Bates signed on to the American College and University Presidents Climate Commitment (ACUPCC) pledging to work toward becoming a climate neutral campus.

 We therefore worked to develop a Climate Action Plan (CAP) in tandem with our 2010 Campus Facilities Master Plan Update.
-In it, we named our goal to achieve climate neutrality by 2020.
-This date is driven by our principal strategy of transitioning the campus to renewable energy by converting our main steam plant to a biomass cogeneration system once phase II new campus buildings are completed and require the plant to have additional capacity.
+Our goal is to achieve climate neutrality by 2020, driven by our principal strategy of converting our central heating plant to a biomass cogeneration system.

-Between now and then we are working now to realize our 2020 goal in three ways:
+Between now and then, we are working to realize our 2020 goal in three ways:

-First, by reducing energy consumption per square foot, per year through efficiency and conservation projects.
+First, by reducing energy consumption per square foot, per year in existing buildings through efficiency and conservation projects.

 Second, by asking people to be energy conscious.